 - Dress in layers.
 Base layer, long sleeve top, lightweight fleece, then wind-resistant or water-resistant jacket.
 On the bottom, wear a base layer, then thin fleece-lined leggings topped with wind-resistant/water resistant pants.
-Of course, this depends on the activity you are doing.
+Of course, this depends on the activity and exercise you are doing.

 - Hats are a MUST!
 More heat escapes from your head than anywhere else.
 Keep your noggin warm!
 A simple wide headband made for outdoor exercise may do in some circumstances where you are doing a lot of cardio.
 Make sure it covers your ears and your forehead.

 - Gloves are also key.
-FIngers need to be kept warm, too!
+Fingers need to be kept warm, too!
 Choose a glove that is appropriate for the activity you’re doing.
 When I’m skiing, I want a different glove (very warm for extra cold days or a thinner fleece-lined wind-resistant glove for warmer days).
 When I’m running or snowshoeing, I usually wear a thin athletic glove that breaks the wind on my knuckles but also allows my hands to breathe.
 I always carry an extra pair of gloves in my fanny pack.